 If you’re really serious about saving for your retirement, we recommend that you open an IRA or Individual Retirement Account.
-You can choose between the traditional IRA and the Roth IRA.
+You can compare and contrast different types of retirement accounts but most people end up deciding between a traditional IRA and a Roth IRA.

 The traditional IRA might be suitable for you if you or your spouse has a retirement plan at work.
 Contributions to the traditional IRA can be tax-deductible too.

 On the other hand, the Roth IRA is suitable for those who are within the phased out income limits.
 Your after-tax contributions will fund this account.
 By the time you turn 59 and ½, there’s a high chance that your earnings may both be federal and state tax-free.